-Excused:
+Parent Excused:

 Student is absent from school with parents' knowledge and the reason is deemed valid under the law.
 Students, parents and guardians should understand that absences may only be excused based on the definitions established by the State of Ohio.
 Phoning the school or sending a note does not automatically excuse an absence.
-The following are VALID reasons for absence from school:
+The following are VALID reasons for absence from school.
+All absences, except those excused by a doctors note, will accumulate towards the 65-hour threshold:

-- 1. Personal illness: The attendance office may require a physician's note.
-On excessive absences, a letter may be sent to the parent.
-Parent contact will then be requested.
+- 1. Personal illness (a written physician's note verifying the illness may be required) On excessive absences, a letter may be sent to the parent.
 A doctor's statement may be needed for any future absence.
-Continued absences may result in a referral to juvenile court or further consequences including expulsion. - 2.
-Illness in the family: Instances will be discussed and determined by the attendance office. - 3.
-Death of a relative: Absence is limited to three days unless reasonable cause can be shown for an extension. - 4.
-Observance of religious holidays: A student may be excused for the purpose of observing a religious holiday, provided it is required by their religion.
-If observance of such a holiday requires only attendance at a religious service, the student should attend such service before or after school if possible. - 5.
-Vacation: Please see Vacation Policy. - 6.
-Subpoena to court: Documentation from court is necessary for the absence to be excused.
-The absence is excused for only the time required to be in court. - 7.
+Continued absences may result in a referral to juvenile court or further consequences. - 2.
+Family illness necessitating presence of child: Instances will be discussed and determined by the attendance office. - 3.
+Quarantine of home - 4.
+Death in the family: Absence is limited to three days unless reasonable cause can be shown for an extension. - 5.
+Work at home necessitated by absence or incapacity of parent or guardian - 6.
+Observation or celebration of a bona fide religious holiday: A student may be excused for the purpose of observing a religious holiday, provided it is required by their religion.
+If observance of such a holiday requires only attendance at a religious service, the student should attend such service before or after school if possible. - 7.
+Out of state travel (up to 24 hours) for a district approved extra-curricular activity - 8.
+Medical or dental appointments - 9.
+Medically necessary leave for pregnant student - 10.
+Service as a precinct officer at a primary, special, or general election with principal approval - 11.
+Travel with Parents/Guardians: Please see Vacation Policy. - 12.
+College Visit: See College Visits

+- 13. Subpoena to court: Documentation from court is necessary for the absence to be excused.
+The absence is excused for only the time required to be in court. - 14.
 Emergency or set of circumstances which in the judgment of the administration constitutes a good and sufficient cause of absence.